Warren Forrest: Early life

-Warren Forrest was born on June 29, 1949, in Vancouver, Washington, the younger of two brothers of parents Harold and Delores Forrest.
+Warren Forrest was born on June 29, 1949, in Vancouver, Washington, the younger of two sons of parents Harold and Delores Forrest.
 He attended the Fort Vancouver High School and competed on the school's track and field team, of which he became the captain.
 After graduating in September 1967, Forrest and his older brother Marvin were drafted during the Vietnam War, where the former served as a fire control crewman for the 15th Field Artillery Regiment at the Homestead Air Force Base in Homestead, Florida.

 After his discharge, he returned to Vancouver and married his high school sweetheart Sharon Ann Hart in August 1969; they had two children.
 Shortly after their marriage, they moved to Fort Bliss, Texas, and then to Newport Beach, California, where Forrest enrolled at the North American School of Conservation and Ecology.
 However, he quickly lost interest in studying and dropped out at the end of the first term.
 In late 1970, Forrest and his wife moved to Battle Ground, Washington, where he found a job with the Clark County Parks Department.